 The tournament angling brought me to the Bucks County Anglers Club and resulted in me learning the rest of the lakes in Penn Warner.
 Morrisville Lake is a work in progress.
 They have been doing dredging as long as I remember.
 It has depths up to 50 feet, and the bottom contours represent more of a giant bowl with average depths around 20 feet.
 It is generally a clear lake with lots of ledges, rock piles, humps, and even a few grassy humps.
 So I fished this lake here and there and it is where I figured out how to read electronics.
 With electronics, I expanded my bag of tricks by adding a drop shot and deep diving plugs.
 It may be hard to believe but I also found that the old Jig and pig still worked on the bass in Morrisville, especially when the water temperature gets up over 48 degrees.
 Something magical would happen every spring when those bass came from the depths and started cruising the rocky drops along the shorelines.
 It is one of those things that happen where you can catch over 50 fish in a day.
 In those days, there were aa few tournaments with a 3 fish limit.
 I would weigh-in between 13-15 lbs taking home a few wins.
 I pretty much had that lake dialed in!

 iBass360 Pro Staff, Nick Ferry is the People’s Champ.
 He brings his easy, friendly manner to every aspect of his fishing- Blogs, Vlogs, and all his tournament activities.
 Nick is from Feasterville PA outside Philadelphia.
 He is an accomplished club tournament angler have received numerous honors from the Bucks County Anglers Club and the Peace Valley Bass Anglers. as well as other local tournament series.
-Nick is pro staff for Ardent Reels, Balsax Fishing Line, Kistler Rods and Zee Bait Co.
-This is Nick’s first blog and we appreciate all he is doing for iBass360.
+Nick is pro staff for Ardent Reels, Forge Lures, Kistler Rods and Zee Bait Co.